mlz-ictrl/nicos/doc/source/components.rst

 ``nicos-gui``
   This is the GUI client part of the server-client execution shell.
 It connects to a ``nicos-daemon`` instance (see below).
-The GUI requires PyQt4 for the basic functionality, and PyQwt5 for the data plotting and analysis windows.
+The GUI requires PyQt4 for the basic functionality, and PyQwt5 for the data plotting and scans windows.

 **Other clients**